Frequently Asked Questions (FAQ)

 About the Board

-The CIRI Foundation (TCF) is governed by a Board of Directors.
-The board consists of up to fifteen members with a majority of whom are appointed by the Cook Inlet Region, Inc. Board of Directors, the remaining are selected by The CIRI Foundation Board of Directors.
+A Board of Directors governs the CIRI Foundation (TCF).
+The board consists of up to 15 members, a majority of whom are appointed by the Cook Inlet Region, Inc. Board of Directors; the CIRI Foundation Board of Directors selects the remaining.

 The CIRI Foundation was established as a 501(c)3, private foundation, in 1982.
-It was originally incorporated as a separate non-profit entity by the Cook Inlet Region, Inc. Board of Directors.
-The major goal of The CIRI Foundation is to encourage the education and career development of the Foundation’s Alaska Native beneficiaries through post-secondary scholarships and grants, research, and other education projects.
+It was originally incorporated as a separate nonprofit entity by the Cook Inlet Region, Inc. Board of Directors.
+The primary goal of The CIRI Foundation is to encourage the education and career development of the Foundation’s Alaska Native beneficiaries through post-secondary scholarships and grants, research, and other education projects.
 A second goal is to perpetuate and enhance the heritage of Cook Inlet Region’s Indigenous people through programs that foster appreciation among Alaska Native people and understanding by the general public.
-The organization has grown since 1982 to include an eight-employee team who administer a ~$50,000,000 endowment.
+The organization has grown since 1982 to include a 10-employee team administering a ~$50,000,000 endowment.

 What is expected of a CIRI Foundation Board Member?